cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding-uitpas-prices.md

 * `GET /places`
 * `GET /offers`

+Note that while technically allowed, `GET /places` will never include UiTPAS prices because only events can have UiTPAS prices at the moment.
+However it is supported under the hood because on `GET /offers` you may wish to include UiTPAS prices for events, while also getting place search results.

+UiTPAS prices are not supported on `GET /organizers` because organizers do not have price information.

 ## Parameter

 To include UiTPAS prices in the search result data, use the `embedUitpasPrices` URL parameter and set it to `true`.
 The current default is `false`.